canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Put in place a plan to pay for user research and usability tests throughout the design of the service and after it's built
 - Use qualitative and quantitative data to help improve your understanding of user needs and identify areas for improvement
 - Provide a mechanism for users to provide feedback and to address service issues in a timely manner (as required by the [Policy on Service](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27916#cha7)).
+- Make services simple, intuitive and consistent
+- Test the name of the service and see if it makes sense to users **(Digital Service Standard (Ontario))**
+- Give users clear information about where they are in each step of the process **(Digital Services Playbook (US))**
+- Provide users with a way to exit and return later to complete the process **(Digital Services Playbook (US))**
+- Use language that is familiar to the user and easy to understand **(Digital Services Playbook (US))**
+- Use language and design consistently throughout the service, including online and offline touch points **(Digital Services Playbook (US))**
+- Make sure most people can get through the service end-to-end without assistance **(Digital Service Standard (UK))**
+- Use analytics and user research to reduce the number of people who didn't complete the task they set out to do online (e.g. renew a driver's licence) **(Digital Service Standard (Ontario))**
+- Document all end-to-end user journeys, including assisted digital journeys, demonstrate that they work and how you tested them **(Digital Service Standard (UK))**
+- Make the service accessible, including for users with lower levels of digital skills **(Digital Service Standard (Ontario))**
+- Make sure the service is responsive, with the same content and functionality on all devices, and works on mobile devices **(Digital Service Standard (Ontario / UK / AU))**
+- Do usability testing:
+  - including with users with the lowest level of digital skills **(Digital Service Standard (UK))**
+  - at least once before and after the service goes live and make improvements accordingly **(Digital Service Standard (Ontario))**
+- Make design and content decisions based on research, testing and analytics **(Digital Service Standard (Ontario / UK))**
+- change the interface design in response to usability testing, documenting the hypotheses you tested, what happened and how you reacted **(Digital Service Standard (UK))**
+- understand how you will use existing design patterns and a front-end toolkit to make the service consistent **(Digital Service Standard (AU))**
+- create simpler and clearer information by understanding the language of your users, using plain language by default, and applying contemporary online writing methods **(Digital Service Standard (AU))**
+- follow accessibility better practice and are planning how your public prototype will meet WCAG 2.0 level AA **(Digital Service Standard (AU))**
+- ensure appropriate design, content design and front-end developer support is provided to the team. **(Digital Service Standard (AU))**

 </section>